 According to the International Compliance Standard ISO 37301, a standardized compliance culture throughout the company is an essential prerequisite for an effective compliance management system.
 A binding and company-wide standardized Code of Conduct is a key factor when establishing a whistleblower system.
 This represents the first step towards implementing corporate compliance.
 Where possible, the management should thoroughly describe the whistleblower system process in Code of Conduct.
 Answers to the following questions are also important aspects:

 - What may be reported?

 - Which body should employees report violations to?

 - Who carries out the necessary internal investigations to examine the misconduct?

 - What sanctions are possible and mandatory in response to compliance incidents?

 Due to the obligation under Section 16 HinSchG to set up an internal reporting channel, companies have several options:

 The contact persons for whistleblowing can be both internal and external to the company.
 When taking this approach, it can be difficult to document reports recieved.
 In addition, experience shows that such hotlines are often also used by employees for labor law issues, complaints, etc. which is not the purpose of a whistleblower hotline.
 And lastly, the cost factor (set-up costs, personnel costs for operations) can play a role.

 - Establish an IT-based whistleblower system:

-This is the realm of external providers, in particular.
-IT-based whistleblowing software has advantages over a whistleblower hotline.
-A digital system frequently enables the efficient management and documentation of incoming reports.
-Moreover, whistleblowers are able to submit reports with complete anonymity.
+This is the realm of external providers IT-based whistleblowing software has advantages over a whistleblower hotline.
+A digital system often enables the efficient management and documentation of incoming reports and moreover, whistleblowers are able to submit reports with complete anonymity.
 In addition, these systems are available worldwide and at all times.
-Many providers utilize software that meets the demanding standards for internal reporting, in particular as concerns restricting access authorization and data protection.
+Many providers offer software capable of meeting the demanding standards for internal reporting, in particular concerns such as restricting access authorization and data protection.